music dictionary : I - Im

 a recurring theme (and hence related to 'cyclic form'), with or without variations, that appears throughout a composition, a phrase first applied by Hector Berlioz (1803-1869) to describe the theme in his Symphonie fantastique.
 It is a forerunner of leitmotif

-Idée reçu (s.), Idées reçues (pl.)(French f.) conventional opinion (outlook or doctrine), accepted idea
+Idée reçu (s.), Idées reçues (pl.)(French f.) conventional opinion (outlook or doctrine), accepted idea, received opinion

 Ideh(Nigeria) large seeds attached to a grass band.
 They are used as an arm or leg rattle